Child Support

 The family courts of Florida have a legal obligation to always preserve the best interests of any children affected by the court’s rulings.
 Florida state law upholds that a child is entitled to financial support from both of their parents in equal measure, and family court judges generally uphold that children benefit most from equal access to both of their parents.
 When married parents divorce or when unmarried parents decide to live as separate single parents, they must resolve custody of their children through the family court, and this almost always leads to a child support determination as well.

 Need Help with Child Support?
 Whether you need to establish, modify, or enforce a child support order, our experienced attorneys are here to guide you.
-Contact us today at (888) 445-2318 for a consultation.
+Contact us today at (888) 445-2318 for a free consultation.

 Legal Counsel for Boca Raton, FL, Child Support Disputes